Who is eligible to file a Chapter 13 bankruptcy?

 Noncontingent means that no condition need occur before the debt is due.
 In other words, the person filing bankruptcy owes the debt already and will have to repay it.
 Liquidated means that the amount of the debt is fixed and known.
 A debt can be considered liquidated even if the amount of interest or default penalties and collection costs is not known.

-These debt amounts are adjusted periodically to reflect changes in the consumer price index.
-The next inflation adjusted amount is due April 1, 2016.
+These debt amounts are adjusted periodically every three years to reflect changes in the consumer price index.

 The spouse of a married individual must meet the same debt limits, but need not have a regular income.